hollowhouseinstitute/Hollow_House_Institute/README.md

 └── assets/
     └── logos/
 ```

-This repo does **not** need datasets — those go in the separate dataset repos.
-This repo is your **global home base**.

----

-# 🎯 **Your Main README Should:**

-* Define *what Hollow House Institute is*
-* Specify the *mission*
-* Link to your other repos
-* Point researchers to onboarding docs
-* Provide citation + license
-* Use SEO keywords for AI, psychology, and data research
-* Look professional and lightweight on mobile (your screenshots show mobile view)

----

-# ✅ **Here is your final Main README.md**

-Copy/paste directly into your repo.

----

 # **Hollow House Institute**

 *A professional research ecosystem for relational psychology, human–AI interaction, and affective computing.*